OfficialTeamUIX/UIX-Lite/README.md

-# UIX-Ultra-Lite
+# UIX-Lite
-Modern/Re-Implemented Patches and Scripts for the Xbox Dashboard #5960
-* Completely based on old school patches and hex edits, not a source modification.
-So you don’t need to feel "dirty" about using it.
+## What's with all the names?

+UIX, originally released in 2003, was a modification of source code developed by JbOnE/TeamUIX.
+In 2020, during the Covid-19 pandemic, various parts of the original Xbox source code tree, along with snippets of code from pre-UIX modifications like XboxDashNext (tHc Final), were discovered, sparking the revival of UIX as UIX Lite.
+Initially, UIX Ultra Lite was introduced during the launch of Insignia as a streamlined game launcher within the 5960 dashboard.
+It was designed to maintain Xbox Live (Insignia) support while preserving the original dashboard's aesthetic.
+However, as is common with many projects, "Ultra Lite" evolved over time.
+By August 2024, it became our mainline project and was rebranded simply as UIX Lite.
+Concurrently, a reverse engineering project focused on the 5960 dashboard is being developed privately.

+In the early 2000s, limited access to source code led to the creation of several pioneering projects like tHc, tHc Lite, TrueBlue, BlackStormX (BSX), User.Interface.X, and Dash2GAM.
+These projects laid the groundwork for what UIX would eventually become.
+The foundation of UIX was built by a dedicated sub-community within the Xbox scene, focused on modifying retail dashboard files.
+Contributions from notable figures such as JbOnE, Gcue, fuckdb, Vulgasprofanum,Xbox-Scene forums, and the xboxdash[.]net community were instrumental in shaping both UIX and TeamUIX.
+Today, we continue to explore these archives, integrating patches and mods from this rich legacy into a modern, live-enabled dashboard.

+Our ultimate goal is to provide a legal, open-source, and distributable patch set, along with comprehensive tutorials to ensure ease of use.

+Please note that a modified console is required to run this project.
+However, we will leverage two decades of modification techniques to simplify the process for end users as much as possible.

+For more information and community support, join us on [Discord](https://discord.gg/xbox-scene).

-## What is UIX Ultra Lite
+## What is UIX Lite
-As stated in the title above UIX Ultra Lite is a collection of patches and XIP edits that adds some of the features of UIX to the stock 5960 MS Dash.
+As stated in the title above UIX Lite is a collection of patches and XIP edits that adds some of the features of UIX to the stock 5960 MS Dash.
 Some of these features include;
 * A customizable Launcher to launch titles from your Xbox hard disk.
 * The ability to customize the Main Menu items.